innoq/ml-ops.org/content/three-levels-of-ml-software.md

 The final stage of delivering an ML project includes the following three steps:

-1. *Model Serving* - The process of deploying the ML model artifact in a production environment.
+1. *Model Serving* - The process of deploying the ML model in a production environment.
 2. *Model Performance Monitoring* - The process of observing the ML model performance based on live and previously unseen data, such as prediction or recommendation.
 In particular, we are interested in ML-specific signals, such as prediction deviation from previous model performance.
 These signals might be used as triggers for model re-training.